wrongcoder/gdx-archetype/README.md

 ## Some features

 * all: executes TexturePacker2 as part of the generate-resources phase
-* all: uses AssetManager with a placeholder loading screen
+* all: uses AssetManager and displays a loading screen while update() runs
 * all: does not package source files inside the core JAR
 * all: only writes generated resources inside target directories
 * all: cleaned up dependencyManagement and pluginManagement